f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **memory total**

-This value represents the total amount of memory installed in the rSeries system.
+This value represents the total amount of memory installed in the rSeries system as reported by Linux, in bytes.
 The amount of memory installed will vary by rSeries appliance type.
 Below is an example of an r5900 showing **134735167488** raw bytes for **memory total**.
 Converting that value to MBytes equals **128 GBytes**.

 1 Gigabyte = 1,048,576,000 bytes in binary.